 - And more…

-Cybercrime is a term used to describe a crime that is committed through an internet connection and a computer.
+Cybercrime is a term used to describe a crime committed through an internet connection and a computer.
 This type of crime can include tax evasion, fraud, identity theft, money laundering, embezzlement, etc.

 Data breaches can be especially detrimental to data-heavy businesses like law firms, as they typically contain personal or sensitive information that is prime targets for ransom, phishing, and other malicious acts.

-In 2020, The American Bar Association’s Legal Technology Resource Center published its annual report on cybersecurity for law firms that highlights a 3% uptick in security breaches.
-This denotes the importance of cyber threats insulation for global tech firms like Google, Amazon, and the likes.
+In 2020, a tech survey by ABA highlights a 3% uptick in security breaches.
+This denotes the importance of cyber threat insulation for global tech firms like Google, Amazon, and the like.

 Understanding the trends of the future, most law firms will want to know about steps they can take the address the shifting world.
 There are some steps firms can take to lay a solid foundation for a business that can stand the test of time